Vector-valued orthogonal modular forms: Higher Chow cycles on surfaces

 When $f=0$ or $g=0$, we simply set $\{ f, g\}=0$.
 Then the Rankin-Cohen bracket defines a bilinear map

 When $k=l$, this induces $\wedge^{2}M_{k}({\G}) \to M_{{\rm St}, 2k+1}({\G})$ by the anti-commutativity.

-\subsection{Higher Chow cycles on $K3$ surfaces}
+\section{Higher Chow cycles on $K3$ surfaces}

 One of the geometric significance of vector-valued modular forms on ${\D}$ is the appearance of the middle graded piece of the Hodge filtration, while scalar-valued modular forms are concerned only with the first piece.
-Thus the connection between modular forms and geometry related to the variation of Hodge structures on ${\D}$ shows up more fully.
-In this subsection we present such an example of geometric construction of vector-valued modular forms with singularities.
-This subsection is independent of the rest of the paper.
+Thus the connection between modular forms and geometry related to the variation of Hodge structures on ${\D}$ shows up fully.
+In this section we present such an example of geometric construction of vector-valued modular forms with singularities.
+This section is independent of the rest of the monograph.

 Let $\pi\colon X\to B$ be a smooth family of $K3$ surfaces.
 We say that $\pi\colon X\to B$ is \textit{lattice-polarized} with period lattice $L$ if we have a sub local system $\Lambda_{NS}$ of $R^{2}\pi_{\ast}{\Z}$ whose fibers are primitive hyperbolic sublattices of the N\'eron-Severi lattices of the $\pi$-fibers $X_{b}$ and the fibers of $\Lambda_{T}=\Lambda_{NS}^{\perp}$ are isometric to $L$.
 Let $\tilde{B}$ be an unramified cover of $B$ where the local system $\Lambda_{T}$ can be trivialized (e.g., the universal cover) and let $\tilde{X}=X\times_{B}\tilde{B}$.
 After choosing a base point $o\in \tilde{B}$ and an isometry $(\Lambda_{T})_{o}\simeq L$, we have the period map